search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Check-in/Drop Off

-If your child is attending the nursery for the first time, our So Loved Nursery Coordinator will assist you with registering your child at the Visitor Registration Station.
-Once you have registered your child in our system, you can manually check in your child the following Sunday at one of our 2 check-in computers.
-Our staff is happy to accommodate special requests that will make your child feel more comfortable while in our care.
+If your child is attending the nursery for the first time, our So Loved hall coordinator will assist you registering your child at one of our computer stations.
+Once you have registered your child in our system, you can manually check in your child the following Sunday at one of our 2 check-in stations.

 Room Moms

-We have trained professionals, called Room Mothers, who are located in each classroom, birth-PreK.
+We have trained professionals, called Room Mothers, who are located in each classroom, infant-kindergarten.
 Our Room Moms will take your child at the door and answer any questions you may have.

 Church Member Volunteers

 Our So Loved volunteers are at the heart of this ministry serving regularly in our nurseries.
-If you are a church member and have a child participating in Children’s Ministry, we ask that you serve in a classroom one Sunday a month for one hour.
+If you are a church member and have a child cared for in Children’s Ministry, we ask that you serve in a nursery/classroom one Sunday a month for one hour.
 This is what makes our ministry so special!
 To volunteer please contact Candace Walker.

 Pick Up

-Please bring your guardian receipt (printed at check-in) upon pick-up.
+Please bring your guardian receipt (printed at check-in along with your child's name tag) upon pick-up.
 Only someone with a matching label can pick up your child.
 Safety first!

-Childcare offered from 6 weeks through PreK, 7.45 am to 12 pm.
+Childcare offered from 6 weeks through kindergarten, 7.45 am to 12 pm.

 So Loved Classrooms